Virtual credit cards

 WizitcardVirtual card onlyA completely virtual credit card that charges no interest, with a flat monthly fee instead.
 You can start using it once your application is approved, anywhere Mastercard is accepted.

-💡 Tip: Mobile payments made up 39% of card transactions in June 2024, up from 35% in 2023.
+💡 Tip: Mobile payments made up 39% of debit card transactions in December 2024, and around 33% of credit and charge card transactions.
 So if you want to make virtual payments most of the time, it's worth comparing app store reviews as well as credit card features, rates and fees to help you can choose a card.

 What are mobile wallet cards?